YoungMayor/shellbase-api-nextjs/README.md

 - ✅ Flutter mobile app powered by this API
 - 🔤 Multilingual support

-## 🧠 Why Cheatography?
+## 🧠 Why ShellBase?

 > _Because the command line is powerful — but remembering every flag, parameter, or obscure tool?
 That's what we're here for._

-Cheatography helps developers become more productive without switching contexts, Googling every other minute, or digging through man pages.
+ShellBase helps developers become more productive without switching contexts, Googling every other minute, or digging through man pages.

 ## 👐 Contributing